 Evidence that covers shorter periods of time

 These documents count as evidence for 1 month if they have a single date on.
-They will cover a longer period of time if they have a start and end date covering longer than a month.
+They can be used to cover a longer period of time if they have a start and end date covering longer than a month.

-- bank statements showing payments received or spending in the UK
+- bank statement showing payments received or spending in the UK

 - payslip for a UK-based job

-- water, gas or electricity bills which show a UK address
+- water, gas or electricity bill showing a UK address

-- landline or mobile telephone, TV or internet bills showing a UK address
+- landline or mobile telephone, TV or internet bill showing a UK address

-- domestic bills, such as for home repairs, vet’s services or insurance, and evidence of payment
+- domestic bill, such as for home repairs, vet’s services or insurance, and evidence of payment

-- cards or letters from your GP or other healthcare professional confirming appointments you have made or attended
+- card or letter from your GP, hospital or other healthcare professional confirming appointments you have made or attended

-- letters from government departments, other public services or charities that show you dealt with them on a particular date or for a particular period (for example Job Centre Plus or Citizens Advice)
+- letter from a government department, public service or charity that show you dealt with them on a particular date or for a particular period (for example Job Centre Plus or Citizens Advice)

-- passport stamps confirming entry at the UK border
+- passport stamp confirming entry at the UK border

-- used travel tickets confirming you entered the UK from another country
+- used travel ticket confirming you entered the UK from another country

-- invoices for work you have done in the UK and evidence of payment
+- invoice for work you have done in the UK and evidence of payment

 Documents you cannot use as evidence